Round-trip engineering: Types

+Auto synchronization

 Another characteristic of round-trip engineering is automatic update of the artifacts in response to automatically detected inconsistencies.
 In that sense, it is different from forward- and reverse engineering which can be both manual (traditionally) and automatic (via automatic generation or analysis of the artifacts).
 The automatic update can be either instantaneous or on-demand.
 In instantaneous RTE, all related artifacts are immediately updated after each change made to one of them.
-In on-demand RTE, authors of the artifacts may concurrently evolve the artifacts (even in a distributed setting) and at some point choose to execute matching to identify inconsistencies and choose to propagate some of them and reconcile potential conflicts.
+In on-demand RTE, authors of the artifacts may concurrently update the artifacts (even in a distributed setting) and at some point choose to execute matching to identify inconsistencies and choose to propagate some of them and reconcile potential conflicts.

+Iterative approach

-Round trip engineering supports an iterative development process.
+Round trip engineering may involve an iterative development process.
 After you have synchronized your model with revised code, you are still free to choose the best way to work – make further modifications to the code or make changes to your model.
 You can synchronize in either direction at any time and you can repeat the cycle as many times as necessary.